The Timestamp of Timed Automata: The Timestamp

 Then a possible timestamp automaton of $A$ is given in Fig.~\ref{fig:ts_autom}.

 \end{example}

-\begin{example} The language of the timed automaton $A \in \ntaeps$ of Fig.~\ref{fig:time_stamp1} (a) is $\LLL(A) = \{ (t_0, a), (t_1, a), \ldots ,(t_n, a)\, | \, i < t_i < i+1, i \in \ZNaturals \}$ (supposing all locations are `accepting').
-The timestamp of $A$ is $\TTTSSS(A) = \{ (n, n+1) \, | \, n \in \ZNaturals \}$. $A$ is not determinizable.
-The reason is that each transition occurs between the next pair of successive natural numbers.
+\begin{example} The language of the TA $A \in \ntaeps$ of Fig.~\ref{fig:time_stamp1} (a) is (supposing all locations are `accepting').
+The timestamp of $A$ is the set of all positive non-integral reals: $\TTTSSS(A) = \PReals \smallsetminus \ZNaturals$. $A$ is not determinizable.
+Each transition occurs between the next pair of successive natural numbers.
 The guard of each such transition must refer to a clock which was reset on some previous integral time.
-But since all transitions occur on non-integral time, the only clock the guards can use is the clock reset at time $0$, hence the guards need to refer to all natural numbers, which is impossible by the finiteness of the automaton.
+But since all transitions occur on non-integral time, the only clock that can be referred to is a clock $x$ that is reset at time $0$ and hence the transition guards need to be of the form $n < x < n+1$ for each $n \in \ZNaturals$, which makes the automaton infinite.
 Nevertheless, the timestamp automaton associated with $A$, seen in Fig.~\ref{fig:time_stamp1} (b), is deterministic. \end{example}